nacayu/tracking-with-Extended-Kalman-Filter/README.md

 3. Compile: `cmake .. && make`
    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 4. Run it by either of the following commands:
+   * `cd /path/to/build`
-   * `./ExtendedKF  ../data/obj_pose-laser-radar-synthetic-input.txt ./output.txt`
+   * `./ExtendedKF  ../data/obj_pose-laser-radar-synthetic-input.txt ../output/output.txt`
-   * `./ExtendedKF  ../data/sample-laser-radar-measurement-data-1.txt ./output.txt`
+   * `./ExtendedKF  ../data/sample-laser-radar-measurement-data-1.txt ../output/output.txt`

 ## System details